 Be respectful of time, and make sure your conference presentation does not go over the allotted time.
 When writing your conference paper, keep in mind how long your presentation should last.
 For example, an individual presentation is typically given 15 – 20 minutes.
 The Writing Center at UNC-Chapel Hill states that as a general rule it takes 2 or 2.5 minutes to read one double-spaced page out loud.
 Typically, an 8 – 10 page, double-spaced paper is appropriate for a 15 – 20-minute presentation.

 Practice reading your conference paper out loud before the actual conference date.
 This will, first, give you a chance to make sure you are staying within the time limit and also, let you practice through any difficult-to-pronounce words or sentences.
 Practicing allows you to sound polished and more confident.

 If possible, try to practice in front of another person.
 A listener can provide feedback about any confusing phrasing or concepts.
-To provide an supportive practice environment, the GEA periodically hosts an event titled “Reading to Ourselves” where students are invited to read their conference papers for feedback and advice.
+To provide a supportive practice environment, the GEA periodically hosts workshops in which students are invited to read their conference papers for feedback and advice.